ballerina-platform/ballerina-dev-website/learn/guides/organizing-ballerina-code/package-layout.md

 You are free to store the JAR files anywhere in your file system.
 As a best practice, maintain Java libraries inside the package.
 The platform-specific library information needs to be specified in the `Ballerina.toml` file.
 Java libraries are considered as platform-specific libraries.
-Here, is how you can specify a JAR file dependency in the `Ballerina.toml` file.
+Yow you can specify a JAR file dependency in the `Ballerina.toml` file as shown below.

 ```toml
 [[platform.java11.dependency]]